Functional L-Optimality Subsampling for Massive Data

-\figref{f23} plots the selected samples with different methods for the data from 2020, and it shows that our method draws a random subsample based on the information of data, while the Unif method just uniformly randomly selects samples.
-Similar with the Simulation \ref{subsec::sim1}, we plot the eIMSEs for subsample size $L=1000,2000,3000,\ldots,10000$ in \figref{f21}.
-It is clear that in terms of eIMSEs, the Lopt method is better than the Unif method for the data in different years.
+\figref{f23} (a) and (b) show the effects of the two terms related to the optimal subsampling probabilities (\ref{eq12}) in the functional L-optimality subsampling method.
+The heatmap of $\|\bm{N}_i\|_2$ has large values in Arctic, Antarctica and the area around the equator.
+On the other hand, the heatmap of the fitted residual $|y_i-\bm{N}_i^{T}\widehat{\bm{c}}|$ only has large values around the equator in the Atlastic Ocean and the Indian Ocean. \figref{f23} (c) and (d) display the selected samples with two subsampling methods from the full data in 2020.
+It shows that the samples with the functional L-optimality subsampling method are concentrated in Arctic, Antarctica and the area around the equator. \figref{f21} displays the eIMSEs of the estimated functional coefficient when using the two subsampling methods.
+It shows that the functional L-optimality subsampling method is better than the uniform subsampling approach in all three distinct years.

-The averaged estimated coefficient functions using the Lopt method based on 1000 bootstrap samples with subsample size $L=10000$ for predicting log annual precipitation (mm) from average daily temperature ($^{\circ}$C) are presented in \figref{f22}.
-From this figure, it is obvious that the effect of temperature on precipitation is significantly different in different years.
-In 1950, there is a strong peak in the late fall and a strong valley in the winter.
-For 2020, there are two similar peaks in the late spring and late fall, while the coefficient decreases rapidly from late fall and reaches -3 at the end of 2020.
-In the future (2100), the coefficient function peak in the late spring and becomes minimum in May, which computes a contrast between spring and summer temperatures, with more emphasis on the spring.
-The corresponding 95\% point-wise confidence intervals for different years are the shaded areas in \figref{f22}, which indicated that the average daily temperature of the almost whole year has a significant impact on the annual precipitation.
+\figref{f22} displays the average of the estimated functional coefficient using the functional L-optimality subsampling method based on 1000 subsampling datasets with the subsample size $L=10000$.
+It shows that the effect of daily temperature on annual precipitation is very different in three distinct years: 1950, 2020 and 2100.
+In 1950, there is a strong peak in the late fall.
+In 2020, there are two similar peaks in the late spring and late fall.
+In 2100, the functional coefficient peaks in the late spring and becomes very negative in May, which may be interpreted as that the contrast between spring and summer temperatures would have a larger effect on the annual precipitation in 2100 than in 1950 and 2020. \figref{f22} also displays the corresponding 95\% point-wise confidence intervals for the estimated functional coefficient, which indicates that the daily temperature in almost the whole year has a significant impact on the annual precipitation.